Signs A Mole Might Be Cancerous

 Skin cancer has become well-known in the last several years, but still, many who are diagnosed with it are caught off guard.
 Unfortunately, it’s a type of cancer that people know about, but don’t worry about.
 But the truth is, skin cancer is one of the most common types of diagnosed cancers, so you need to be diligent in checking your skin and watching any existing moles for changes.

-When trying to decide whether or not a mole might be cancerous, the safest thing you can do is visit Dr. Perri at Perri Dermatology in Spring annually for a quick skin check.
+When trying to decide whether or not a mole might be cancerous, the safest thing you can do is visit Dr. Perri at Perri Dermatology annually for a quick skin check.
 During your appointment, he will look over every inch of your skin, beginning at your scalp and ending at your toes.
 Surprising?
 Well, skin cancer doesn’t show up on just the areas that are most often exposed to the sun’s rays—it can show up anywhere, so you NEED to have your entire body checked by a dermatologist at least once a year.

 In between your annual check-ups, it’s helpful to know what to look for when checking your skin at home.
 Changes in moles can be a telltale sign that you need to see Dr. Perri right away, as you may require mole removal.
 Keep reading as we discuss some of the signs a mole might be cancerous.

 What Are the Characteristics of a Potentially Cancerous Mole?